 The business of engineering.
 Beyond technical.

 In the Berkeley Master of Engineering Program, you learn from leaders, among leaders.
-Your entire student cohort completes a core leadership curriculum totaling 7 units.
+Your entire student cohort completes a core leadership curriculum totaling 8 units.
 Taught by Berkeley Engineering faculty and guest lecturers with industry and entrepreneurial experience, the coursework covers key leadership principles and management concepts speciﬁc to technology-dependent enterprises.

 Topics in the ﬁrst semester include marketing, negotiations, organizational behavior, project management, ethics, accounting, finance and intellectual property.
+You study actual business situations through case studies.
 Additionally, the course includes a parallel industry strategy project to illuminate a future industry change that draws technical capabilities and multidisciplinary analysis.
 The second semester explores key operational, leadership, and financial concepts relevant to technology-dependent enterprises.
 Topics include strategy, advanced finance, quantitative marketing, entrepreneurship, law, governance and structure.

-You study actual business situations through case studies.
-In the weekly Innovation Lecture Series, you hear from leading innovators from Silicon Valley and elsewhere, sharing lessons from their own experience.
+In the optional Innovation Lecture Series, you hear from leading innovators from Silicon Valley and elsewhere, sharing lessons from their own experience.